Indigenous Conference Services is 100% Indigenous-owned and operated. ICS conferences and events are developed in a

 Employment, economic development and social participation improve the lives of families and communities.
 The right conditions and incentives need to be in place for Aboriginal and Torres Strait Islander peoples to participate in the economy and broader society.

 Growing up in a healthy and safe home and community is essential for families to thrive and reach their full potential.
-In particular, the violence that too many women and children face must be addressed.

 Even though we still have a long way to go, the opportunities to develop career pathway is now possible.
 Aboriginal medical services have grown to such a size where you no longer could be just an Indigenous health worker but indeed, progress to nursing or even to become a specialised health professional e.g. doctors, surgeon, physiotherapist, etc. Education is and remains to be the catalysts for employment.
 From Mr. Charles Perkins becoming the first Indigenous person to graduate from a university to the Closing the Gap report which highlighted the numbers of increasing Indigenous university graduates indicates that Indigenous communities are moving forward in such a way that our community groups, educational organisation and government are all working together to create the opportunities for Indigenous advancements through a holistic approach whether it was designed that way or not.